lstamaria/lstamaria.github.io/_posts/2019-02-26-fire-station-locations.md

 ![png](assets/images/20190226/output_3_0.png)

 The figure above shows an empty map of San Francisco City fire stations.
-I
+The succeeding sections added the fire stations are numbered points on the map.

 ```python